breezy-weather/breezy-weather/docs/HOMEPAGE.md

 - Maximum temperature of daytime (graph)
 - Minimum temperature of nighttime (graph)
 - Weather condition of nighttime (icon)
-- Maximum precipitation probability for the whole day (bar + text)
+- Maximum precipitation probability for daytime + nighttime (bar + text)

 If weather source has normals data, it will show two lines with maximum and minimum temperature normals for the month of the first day in forecast.
 If normals are not available, it will fallback to use a median maximum and minimum temperature for the daily forecast period.